 EDI is organized as a 501(c)(3) corporation and designed to help overcome key challenges typically faced by life science researchers in academia – lack of external funding to continue research efforts and lack of pharmaceutical industry expertise to advance their programs to fruition.
 Its mission is to identify medically important pathways and targets related to human disease that will serve as the basis for the discovery and development of novel, highly differentiated new therapeutics.
 The creation of EDI is due in part out of an initial grant of $35.4M and a key component of Governor Andrew Cuomo’s $620M NYS Life Science Initiative.

-Dr. Martin Graham, the organization’s Chief Executive Officer, has convened an expert panel of Scientific Advisory Board members.
+Dr. Martin Graham, the organization’s founding Chief Executive Officer, convened an expert panel of Scientific Advisory Board members.
 These members are all experienced pharmaceutical industry veterans with expertise in drug discovery & design, medicinal chemistry, drug formulation, pharmacology, toxicology, FDA regulatory strategy, clinical development, business development, biotechnology company entrepreneurship and drug product commercialization.
 Our aim is to identify medically important pathways and targets related to human disease that will serve as the basis for the discovery and development of novel, highly differentiated new therapeutics.

 In addition to developing strategic relationships with pharmaceutical partners and venture capital firms, EDI seeks to attract philanthropic sources of funding to facilitate the discovery, development and access of innovative new medicines for rare and orphan diseases in adults and children.

 EDI refocuses time and funding on discovery candidates that are most likely to succeed.
 By doing this, EDI can more efficiently translate pivotal research into life-saving medicines.
 Programs that demonstrate the most promise will either be licensed to one of EDI's strategic partners or become new life science companies within upstate New York'.